 The only thing that bothers me is if they knew the other option.
 Were they given a choice or they were not aware of what's on the other side?
 In my job, I always create decision trees.
 What- if scenarios so that the user will know what to do if they select an option.
 All the activities coming next and results will be presented.
 I wonder if the people who made their decision knew these results.

-One of my best friends married very young, to his first boyfriend.
+One of my best friends married very young, to her first boyfriend.
 Of course, at that time they were so in love, she was blind.
 Didn't see the consequences of marrying young.
 And so the inevitable happened, they grew apart, one was complacent and another driven by ambition.
 Her career was detested by her husband, he became not only insecure of her success but also threatened by it.
 To control the skyrocketing career upswing, he prevented her from going to business trips, speaking engagements or launches as this could be her reason to have extra marital affairs.
 If she insisted, he would hit her.
 It was a normal scenario in their household, with the kids witnessing it that she later gave up her career for him.
 She chose to just have a desk job even if she is really smart just to please him.
 It was her choice.
 It was not long before she was promoted again and the cycle continued, at that time we were regularly meeting for our reunion and we found out about her fate when she arrived in black and blue.
 We asked her if she was happy and if she knew that she had an option.
 To cut the long story short, she took the other option after the husband left with another girl and got her pregnant.
 Now she is back on track, very successful in her career and is very happy.
 Not suffering the fate of her choice.
 This time she made the right choice, I'm so happy for her.

 Most of the OFWs have the same fate, they end up giving up happiness for the sake of the love ones.
 They keep on extending the contract because the family need more, the lifestyle changed because they had someone to support their "wants" - branded shoes, clothing, latest cellphone, new car etc. The OFW can't go back because the airfare is expensive.
 Sometimes, if the OFW is a woman, she will not marry because the family will stop receiving monthly allowance, the husband might not agree with that and the family depends on her.
 What will happen to them?- Was her question and not what will happen to me?